elasticio/professional-services-best-practices/templates/component-development-DoD.md

 \*\*Component development prerequisites:\*\*

-\- [ ] All the branches if the repo should be checked (merged/deleted if possible) before starting development\
+\- [ ] All the branches of the repo should be checked (merged/deleted if possible) before starting development\
 \- [ ] Development team has all needed requirements\
 \- [ ] Access to the needed service with all needed permissions is granted\
 \- [ ] No open tasks that could block Component development process\